 Out of 100, I give Barry Greenstein’s Ace on the River: An Advanced Poker Guide a 96.
 You won’t find a better guide to thinking about professional poker and I gobbled it up in one reading session.
 If nothing else, the glossy photography makes the book worth the purchase price as a coffee table display.
 However, I can all but guarantee that poker players should enjoy this book.

-Barry Greenstein is a long time poker professional with a lot of success under his belt.
-You can find his detailed biography on his bio page right here at Beat The Fish.
+Barry Greenstein is a long-time poker professional with a lot of success under his belt.
+You can find his detailed biography on his bio page right here.